stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

-But do not get too excited &mdash; there are many logical [concurrent] systems, especially distributed ones, such that different parts of a system exist in different timelines. [`LongAdder`](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/util/concurrent/atomic/LongAdder.html) from [Java Platform, Standard Edition (Java SE) API](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/index.html) is an example of a simple concurrent object with no absolute timeline and therefore no snapshots, and the [specification](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/util/concurrent/atomic/LongAdder.html#sum()) is explicit about this:
+But do not get too excited &mdash; there are many logical [concurrent] systems, especially distributed ones, such that different parts of a system exist in different timelines. [`LongAdder`](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/util/concurrent/atomic/LongAdder.html) from [Java Platform, Standard Edition (Java SE) API](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/index.html) is an example of a simple concurrent object with no absolute timeline and, therefore, no snapshots, and the [specification](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/util/concurrent/atomic/LongAdder.html#sum()) is explicit about this:
 <q>"The returned value is NOT an atomic snapshot; invocation in the absence of concurrent updates returns an accurate result,
 but concurrent updates that occur while the sum is being calculated might not be incorporated."</q>